SpookyUmi/gatsby-portfolio/README.md

 - **Fontawesome** for the social media icons
 - A few **gatsby plugins**

-The `package.json` file reveal all my secrets, if you want to check !
+The `package.json` file reveals all my secrets, if you're curious !

 And now I'm working on it !
 See you soon 👋